Garden Plants, How and where to grow them - Trees

 Height and spread Frisia: 50 ft (15m) x 25ft (8m)

 Make sure you purchase a potted and rooted tree.
 They are sometimes offered as bare rooted trees in the winter months which are larger and cheaper.
-These can be good value if they are replanted almost immediately, but will not survive very long at all if not, certainly no where as long as other kinds of tree commonly sold bare rooted.
+These can be good value if you can be sure they are replanted almost immediately, but will not survive very long at all if not, certainly no where as long as other kinds of tree commonly sold bare rooted.
 If there is any doubt at all as to how long they have been out of the ground, then decline to purchase.
-Before I realised this only about 3 out of every 5 bare-rooted trees I bought would ever grow again.
+Before I realised this only about 3 out of every 5 bare-rooted Robinias I bought would ever grow again.

 Uses - Ornamental specimen tree